 We work regularly with Chautauqua Opportunities, Inc. (COI), our local Continuum of Care coordinator, on a variety of projects and have a good relationship with staff members there.
 Because the City does not directly provide services to homeless persons and persons at risk of homelessness, our role is frequently to direct people in need to organizations like COI, Southern Tier Environments for Living, Inc. (STEL), or the Chautauqua County Department of Health and Human Services for assistance.
 While the City constantly strives to meet the needs of our residents, we acknowledge that coordination with the Continuum of Care to address the nees of homeless persons and person at risk of homelessness could be improved.
+Efforts this past year to improve that coordination included City staff attending meetings of the local Homeless Coalition and looking into the possiblity for warming/cooling centers for homeless individuals.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards and evaluate outcomes, and develop funding, policies and procedures for the administration of HMIS and describe the jurisdictions consultations with housing, social service agencies and other entities
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards and evaluate outcomes, and develop funding, policies and procedures for the administration of HMIS

 The Continuum of Care generally makes these determinations independently and effectively.
-Where necessary, we will willingness participate in this process.
+Where necessary, we will willingly participate in this process.